generic-github-user/main/README.md

 ## JavaScript

-The JavaScript implementation of Caesium.
+The JavaScript implementation of the Caesium library.
+This is the main version of Caesium.
 It currently is only meant for use in the browser as a script tag embedded in an HTML file.
-No Node.js implementation is currently planned.
+A [Node.js implementation](https://github.com/generic-github-user/Caesium/issues/97) is planned.

 ### Classes